An ingrown toenail occurs when the edge of the nail grows into the skin of the toe.

-If this does not work and the ingrown nail gets worse, see your family doctor, a foot specialist (podiatrist) or a skin specialist (dermatologist).
+If this doesn't work and the ingrown nail gets worse, see your family doctor, a foot specialist (podiatrist), or a skin specialist (dermatologist).

-If your ingrown nail does not heal or keeps coming back, your doctor may remove part of the nail:
+If the ingrown nail doesn't heal or keeps coming back, your provider may remove part of the nail:

 If the toe is infected, your doctor may prescribe antibiotics.

 Treatment usually controls the infection and relieves pain.
-The condition is likely to return if you do not practice good foot care.
+The condition is likely to return if you don't practice good foot care.

-This condition may become serious in people with diabetes, poor blood circulation, and nerve problems (peripheral neuropathies).
+This condition may become serious in people with diabetes, poor blood circulation, and nerve problems.

 In severe cases, the infection can spread through the toe and into the bone.